 |PUBH 6503||Introduction to Public Health Communication and Marketing|

-|10 credits in any SPH graduate courses|
+|16 credits in any graduate-level SPH courses.|

-- Graduate credit requirement: 45 graduate credits
+- Graduate credit requirement: 45 graduate credits.

-- Course requirements: Successful completion of core and program-specific courses
+- Course requirements: Successful completion of core and program-specific courses.

-- Time limit requirement: The degree must be completed within four years.
+- Time limit requirement: The degree must be completed within five years.

-- Transfer credit policy: Up to 12 graduate credits that have not been applied to a previous graduate degree may be transferred to the master of public health program.
-External credits must have been earned from an accredited institution in the last 3 years with a grade point of 3.0 (B) in each course.
+- Transfer credit policy: With approval, up to 12 graduate credits that have not been applied to any previous graduate degree may be transferred to the master of public health program.
+External credits must have been earned from an accredited institution in the last three years with a minimum grade of 3.0 (B) in each course.
 Students in SPH graduate certificate programs can transfer as many credits earned toward the certificate to the MPH degree as meet MPH degree requirements, to a maximum of 18 credits.

 - Graduate certificate students wishing to transfer to a degree program may apply to do so after completion of three or more courses with a cumulative GPA of 3.0 via the online change of concentration petition.
 A minimum grade of B is required for a specific course to be eligible for transfer.

 - CITI Training requirement: All students are required to complete training regarding human subject protection regulation and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 - Integrity Quiz and Plagiarism requirement: All students are required to review the George Washington University Code of Academic Integrity and take the SPH Academic Integrity Quiz at GWSPH Source. within their first semester of study.

 - Professional Enhancement requirement: Students must participate in eight hours of public health-related lectures, seminars, and symposia, related to their field of study.